-The procedures for installing Perl with the Apache server for Windows PC are described in Schmidt (2003).
+The procedures for installing a Perl script with the Apache server for Windows PC are described by Schmidt (2003).
 This section explains how to use Perl on the Mac OS X.

 First, create a folder to hold the data files.
 Open the icon for the Macintosh hard drive.
 From the File menu, select New Folder.
 A new folder will appear, which you should name DataFiles.
-Now click the folder once, and press the Apple Key and the letter "i" at the same time, which opens the Get Info display.
+Now click the folder once, and press the Apple Key and the letter "i" at the same time, which opens the "Get Info" display.
 Then click on the pop-up list and choose Privileges.
 Set the first two privileges to Read and Write and the third to Write Only (Dropbox).

-Next, examine the Perl script in Table 26.4.
+Next, examine the Perl script in Table 27.4.
 This is a CGI script, written by Schmidt to emulate the generic PolyForm script used by Birnbaum (2000b, 2001a).
 This script will save data from a Web form to a new data file in the above folder.
 You can edit the first three lines to suit your own configuration and needs.
-For example, you can change the URL in the second line to the address of a thank-you page on your own server, or you can change the location on your computer where you wish to save the data by changing the third line.
+For example, you can change the URL in the second line to the address of a "thank you" page on your own server, or you can change the location on your computer where you wish to save the data by changing the third line.

-The Perl script in Table 26.4 is also available from the Web site for this chapter, which will save you from typing.
-You should save this as a Unix text file, with an extension of ".pl".
+The Perl script in Table 27.4 is also available from the Web site for this chapter, which will save you from typing.
+You should save this as a Unix text file, with an extension of ".pl" (where "l" is a letter, not a number).
 For example, you can save it as save_data.pl.
 This file should be saved in the following folder.
 From your Mac hard drive, open the Library folder, then open the WebServer folder, and then open CGI-Executables.
 Place save_data.pl in this folder.

 Now you need to open the Terminal.
 Open the Applications folder and within it open the Utilities folder.
-Double-click the Terminal program and it will open.
-Type the following command:
+Double click